idio-lang/DIPS/source/implementing-idio/idio-GC.rst

       #define IDIO_FOO_I(S)	((S)->u.foo.i)

-   there is room for 8 bits of type-specific flags, for example, *handles* have read and write flags:
+   There is room for 8 bits of type-specific flags.
+For example, *handles* have read and write flags:

    .. code-block:: c